r-delacosta/braverse-tcg/README.md

     - The app requires an internet connection to fetch data from the official CookieRun website.
     - Offline support may be added in future releases, but there is no target rollout date.
 - Why do filtered results seem inaccurate at times?
     - All card data are pulled directly from the CookieRun website.
 That means using the same filters on both platforms will return the same results.
+If you notice any inaccuracy, please report a ticket (refer to Bugs section below)

 ### Bugs
-- Known Bugs:
-    - Occasional auto-scrolling to top when going back from the card viewer
 - To report a bug, create a ticket in https://github.com/r-delacosta/braverse-tcg/issues